Samson and Delilah (1949 film): Competitive awards

+Special awards

-In December 1949, Cecil B. DeMille was awarded the Parents magazine medal for "thirty-five years of devotion to research in the production of historical pictures culminating in his greatest achievement, Samson and Delilah."
+In December 1949, DeMille was awarded the Parents magazine medal for "thirty-five years of devotion to research in the production of historical pictures culminating in his greatest achievement, Samson and Delilah."

-The Christian Herald and the Protestant Motion Picture Council presented DeMille with its December 1949 Picture of the Month Award for Samson and Delilah.

 In March 1950, Samson and Delilah was named one of the Best Pictures of 1949 at Looks Annual Film Awards.
-Cecil B. DeMille received the All Industry Achievement Award for the film.
+DeMille received the All Industry Achievement Award for the film.

 In December 1950, DeMille received the Boxoffice Barometer Trophy as the producer of Samson and Delilah, the "highest-grossing picture of the year."

-At the 8th Golden Globe Awards, on February 28, 1951, Samson and Delilah was nominated for Best Color Cinematography (George Barnes).

-At the 23rd Academy Awards on March 29, 1951, Samson and Delilah won for Best Color Art Direction (art directors Hans Dreier and Walter H. Tyler and set decorators Samuel M. Comer and Ray Moyer) and Best Color Costume Design (Edith Head, Dorothy Jeakins, Elois Jenssen, Gile Steele, and Gwen Wakeling).
-It was also nominated for three more awards: Best Color Cinematography (George Barnes), Best Music Score of a Dramatic or Comedy Picture (Victor Young), and Best Special Effects (Cecil B. DeMille Productions).

-In May 1951, British moviegoers voted Hedy Lamarr's Delilah the tenth "best screen performance by an actress."

-In June 1952, Samson and Delilah won the Film français Grand Prix for Best Foreign Film of 1951.
-Presented to DeMille, the Grand Prix is a small bronze replica of the Winged Victory of Samothrace displayed at the Louvre Museum.